A-Vasilev-QA/jetbrains-tests/README.md

 </p>

 ## <img width="4%" align="center" title="JUnit5" src="images/logo/JUnit5.svg"> Implemented test scenarios
+- Verify that page title contains header text
+- IntelliJ IDEA page can be reached from upper menu and contains correct links
+- IntelliJ IDEA download page can be reached from search field and second menu
+- IntelliJ IDEA can be found on products page using filters
+- PyCharm page can be reached from upper menu and contains correct links
+- PyCharm download page can be reached from search field and second menu
+- PyCharm can be found on products page using filters

 ## <img width="4%" align="center" title="Jenkins" src="images/logo/Jenkins.svg"> Jenkins job
 <a target="_blank" href="https://jenkins.autotests.cloud/job/C12-AVasilevQA-JetBrains-Tests/">Job link</a>